What Is Acupuncture?

 - Acupressure – In acupressure treatment, physiotherapists use their hands to activate acupuncture or trigger points in order to relieve muscle tightness, or to stimulate Qi flow and balance the body.
 It is a healing art in which the fingers are applied to key acupuncture points.
 The amount of pressure used varies according to the condition and requires trained, sensitive hands.
 It is often used to treat patients who are sensitive, those with a phobia of needles, children and frail people.

+We provide acupuncture at our Salford clinic, and other Metro Physio clinics.
 If you would like to find out more about the benefits of acupuncture or would like to book an appointment – Please click here to contact us as we would love to help you.